buscandoaverroes/arl-votes-2020/app/README.md

 # arl-votes-2020
 A application that tracks publicly-available voting data for Arlington County, VA.
 This app is a work in progress, and I will continue to publish new features and updates to the data as they become available.
-The Arlington County website that posts daily is currently down, so for the time being I am posting the lastest data I have.

 # About Arlington Votes 2020
 This app is intended as a public good to visualize open voting data to all residents of Arlington County, Virginia and to the general public at large.
-As voting is fundamental right and responsibility in all democratic republics around the world, everyone -- regardless of voting eligability or status -- should have access to the data that is already made availabile by public entities and that data should transparently presented, human-intelligable, and anonymous.
+As voting is fundamental right and responsibility in all democratic republics around the world, everyone should have access to the data that is already made availabile by public entities and this data should transparently presented, human-intelligable, and anonymous.
 As such, this project is run independently and is not affiliated with Arlington County in any capacity.